Anandaxing/ADS_TEB1113/README.md

 gcc main.cpp
 ```

-Execute the .exe file on Windows and .out on MacOS
+Execute the .exe file on Windows OR .out on MacOS
 ```bash
 ./a.exe
 // or